marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

     &lt;p>Nice to have you stop by my page.&lt;/p>

     &lt;p>Please have a look around.
 In the blog section I document my experiences in programming.
 You may also look at my web projects.
-Have Fun.
+Have Fun.&lt;/p>
-    &lt;/p>

     &lt;img src="marco.jpg" alt="Picture of me">